gianpierodiblasi/LogicalCircuit/README.md

 - *clear()*: clears the logical circuit
   - input: NOTHING
   - output: NOTHING
-- *getType(name)*: returns the type of a node
+- *getType(name)*: returns the *type* of a node
   - input:
     - name: the name of the node (STRING)
-  - output: the type of the node, an empty string if there is no node with this name (STRING)
+  - output: the *type* of the node, an empty string if there is no node with this name (STRING)
 - *getFrom(name)*: returns the *from* array of a node
   - input:
     - name: the name of the node (STRING)
-  - output: the from *from* array of the node, an empty array if there is no node with this name or the node is an input node (STRING)
+  - output: the *from* array of the node, an empty array if there is no node with this name or the node is an input node (STRING)
 - *isNameValid(name)*: an utility method to check if a name is valid as input/output parameter; to be valid a name has to respect the following regular expression
     ```javascript
     /^[a-z]+[a-z0-9_]*$/i